Reward Gaming in Conditional Text Generation: Related Work

-Recently, there have been two findings that indicate the seriousness of reward gaming.
-First, more capable models may exacerbate reward gaming: \citet{pan2022the} study the reward gaming problem using traffic control, COVID response, blood glucose monitoring, and the River Raid game, by designing misaligned proxy reward functions; they find that if an agent is more capable (depending on, e.g., model size, the number of training steps), then it is better at exploiting loopholes in the reward function, and therefore ends up with a lower true reward compared to a less capable model.
-More recently, \citet{skalse2022defining} has suggested a strict definition of the hackability of a pair of reward functions;\footnote{The pair can be understood as an original reward and a proxy reward.
-In short, reward functions $r_1$, $r_2$ are hackable w.r.t. a policy set and an environment, if there exist policies $\pi, \pi'$ such that $J_1(\pi) < J_1(\pi')$ but $J_2(\pi) > J_2(\pi')$ where $J_i$ denotes the expected return corresponding to reward function $r_i$.
-See Definition 1 in \citet{skalse2022defining} for details.} they find that the pair of non-trivial unhackable reward functions does not exist.
+More recently, \citet{skalse2022defining} has suggested a strict definition of the hackability of a pair of reward functions, where ``a pair'' can be understood as an original reward and a proxy reward.\footnote{In short, reward functions $r_1$, $r_2$ are hackable w.r.t. a policy set and an environment, if there exist policies $\pi, \pi'$ such that $J_1(\pi) < J_1(\pi')$ but $J_2(\pi) > J_2(\pi')$ where $J_i$ denotes the expected return corresponding to reward function $r_i$.
+See Definition 1 in \citet{skalse2022defining} for details.} They find that the pair of non-trivial unhackable reward functions does not exist theoretically.
 The question then becomes whether it is safe to use a proxy reward function empirically.

 In this discussion, we aim to demonstrate the effect of reward gaming in text generation using concrete examples.
-Here are the two main differences of our discussion from the aforementioned examples: we focus on conditional text generation, and we aim to investigate the reward gaming categories when the reward signal is learned from human annotations.
+Here are the two main differences of our discussion from the aforementioned examples.
+First, we focus on conditional text generation; in particular, the experiments in this discussion do not rely on state-of-the-art large language models -- we aim to use smaller specialized conditional generation models instead.
+Second, we aim to investigate the reward gaming categories when the reward signal is learned from human annotations.